SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

 above), so combining them is easy.
 But combining the economic variables to obtain a value for 2 years, but annualized, can require a bit of care.
 Here's what we did:
 - Inflation is a rate of a single quantity that compounds over years.
 So we compounded it over 2 years and took the geometric mean to annualize the result.

+  If we have 2 interest/inflation rates $I_1$ and $I_2$ expressed as decimals between 0
-That is, given 2 inflation rates $i_1$ and $i_2$ expressed as percentages, we computed the annualized compounded rate $i$ by:
+  and 1, then the annualized compound rate would be $I$ given by:

+$$
+(1 + I)^2 = (1 + I_1) (1 + I_2)
+$$

+  But if somebody's gone and multiplied them by 100 to express them as percentages for the NT audience, then we have to fiddle about a bit de-scaling and re-scaling by 100:

 $$
 i = 100 \times \left(\sqrt{( 1 + i_1/100)(1 + i_2/100)} - 1\right)